buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 By spending 1 of your Actions, you can make the mount perform 2 of these Actions: Move, Attack, Disengage.

-If the mount is intelligent, it might move and act as it prefers, regardless of the rider's instructions.
-It might flee from combat, charge to attack and devour a severely wounded enemy, or act in some other way against the rider's will.
+If the mount is intelligent, it might move and act as it prefers, regardless of the rider' \*\*s instructions.
+It might flee from combat, charge to attack and devour a severely wounded enemy, or act in some other way against the rider' \*\*s will.

 > Artax galloped through the Swamp of Sadness, and with each step his hooves sank deeper.
 (Michael Ende, Neverending Story)

 The horse knows the way home even when the rider has lost the path.
 (Ursula K. Le Guin, The Tombs of Atuan)

 ---